What is Disability Insurance: Everything You Need to Know

 - Vocational rehab - what need does the individual have and would the service benefit them?

 - Personal or long-term care - is the individual capable of completing daily tasks at home?

 U.S. Spending on Disability

 Data from the Organization for Economic Cooperation and Development shows that when the United States is compared to other countries, it's spending on disability benefits is lower than others.

 Spending on public disability benefits as a share of the total economy, or gross domestic product, in 2011 was 1.2 percent in the United States compared to 0.9 percent in Germany, 1.8 percent in the United Kingdom, 1.5 percent in Sweden, and 2.0 percent in the Netherlands.
 These figures include public social insurance systems and means-tested disability benefits.

 If you need help with disability insurance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.